PavanRangani/docs/docs/prd/gifting/gifting.md

 - If Giftor was joint, it can't be changed.
 But if Giftor was Individual, then it can be changed.
 System shows all joint account where this individual is involved in edit.
 [See this mockups](https://drive.google.com/file/d/1yFp9BYaVmRB3hh3v2WpVZHriclqGvqqr/view)
 - Gift has been made to Partnership and later on ownership is changed in that Partnership.
 In this case old gifts won't be update.
 It will still show old owners.
 If user reselect partnership again then only it will show new owners
 - Once a tax return is filed, we can't change any of that year's gifts from `Final` to `Estimated`.
+- When user edits a gift given to Crummey trust and changes its year, calculation will also be updated in the recipient section according to annual gift limit in the newly entered year
+  - For e.g. Suppose `Trust T1` is a Crummey trust and `I1 (50%)` and `I2 (50%)` individuals are its withdrawal rights.
+Giftor `G1` has given a gift of 32,000 to T1 in 2021.
+So gifts will be allocated to `I1 (15,000)` and `I2 (15,000)` and  `T1 (2,000)` and a tax return is created for `G1`.
+Now user edits that gift and change the gift date from 2021 to 2022.
+Then Gift allocation will be changed to `I1 (16,000)` and `I2 (16,000)` and `Trust T1 (0)`.
+So due to this, now tax return of the giftor G1 will also be deleted.

 ### UI Requirement